NonnyH/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display lines that dont contain a pattern
+Display lines of file starting with letter